Execute FetchXML from a Power Pages web template

 Web template

-When the multistep form (Figure 1) loads, the web template (Figure 2)
+When the web page (Figure 1) loads, the web template (Figure 2)

 • Performs server-side rendering and retrieves the licence fee value from Dataverse

-• (It then) populates the multistep form field ‘LicenceFeeHidden’ (line 17 in Figure 2)
+• Populates the multistep form field ‘LicenceFeeHidden’ (line 17 in Figure 2)

 Custom JavaScript